-Although not as culturally diverse as most other African countries, there are several ethnic and racial groups living in Zimbabwe today with Shona (African) the dominant ethnic group forming about 82% of the total population.
+Although not as culturally diverse as most other African countries, there are several ethnic and racial groups living in Zimbabwe today.
+The Shona (indigenous African), the most populous ethnic group, form about 82% of the total population.
 The Ndebeles and other indigenous Africans make up about 16% of the total population.
 The mixed, Asian and whites form just about 2% of the total population.

-The Republic of Zimbabwe just like its neighboring countries is blessed with abundance of natural resources such as gold, copper, nickel, platinum group metals, iron ore, vanadium, lithium, asbestos, chromium ore, coal, tin, etc. The beautiful Victoria falls which is the largest curtain of falling water in the world is found in Zimbabwe.
+The Republic of Zimbabwe just like its neighboring countries is blessed with abundance of natural resources such as gold, copper, nickel, platinum group metals, iron ore, vanadium, lithium, asbestos, chromium ore, coal, tin, etc. The beautiful Victoria falls which is the largest curtain of falling water in the world, is found in Zimbabwe.

 Officially, Zimbabwe has one of the highest literacy rates on the continent with a literacy rate of 90.7% for the total population.
 Zimbabwe's female literacy rate hovers around 87.2%.
 In other words, officially, about 90.7% of Zimbabweans above the age 15 can at least read and write which is far better than in most other African countries.
 However, these are just "official" figures which differ a bit from reality in Zimbabwe today.
 Zimbabwe's true literacy rate today is around 75% for the entire population.